timo-cmd2/Disco/README.md

 ## Author and Licensing

-The Icebear project built by Timo Sarkar Copyroght 2020 - 2021 (c) Licensed under the BSL-1.0
+The Icebear project built by Timo Sarkar Copyright 2020 - 2021 (c) Licensed under the BSL-1.0